tinymovr/Tinymovr/docs/hardware/guide.rst

 **************

 .. note::
-   Images in the documentation may refer to different hardware versions.
-Where incompatibilities among hardware versions exist, this is noted in the image caption.
+   Images in the documentation may refer to shightly different hardware versions.
+Where incompatibilities among hardware versions do exist, this is noted in the image caption.

-Overview
-########

-Tinymovr is a brushless motor controller in the form of a small PCB that can be integrated to the back of a motor.
-Tinymovr uses Field Oriented Control for efficient commutation of motor phases, together with position feedback from an integrated magnetic encoder.
+Requirements
+############

+1. A 3-phase brushless motor (see below for supported types)
+2. A means to talk CAN Bus, such as a CANdapter or a Canable adapter.
+3. A mechanical rig that ensures firm connection between the Tinymovr PCB and the brushless motor.
+Designs that can be 3D printed are available.

+Note that the Tinymovr Dev Kit includes all of the above in an assembled kit.

 Supported Motor Types